AntonDobrev/kinvey-js-data-source/README.md

 ## Sourcing the Component

-You can choose between several ways of sourcing the Backend Services JavaScript SDK SDK files, including downloading a local copy or directly referencing an online copy.
+You can choose between several ways of sourcing the data source, including downloading a local copy or directly referencing an online copy.

 ### <!--Online Copy-->